python/cpython/Doc/reference/datamodel.rst

 __slots__
 ^^^^^^^^^

-By default, instances of both old and new-style classes have a dictionary for attribute storage.
+By default, instances of classes have a dictionary for attribute storage.
 This wastes space for objects having very few instance variables.
 The space consumption can become acute when creating large numbers of instances.

-The default can be overridden by defining *__slots__* in a new-style class definition.
+The default can be overridden by defining *__slots__* in a class definition.
 The *__slots__* declaration takes a sequence of instance variables and reserves just enough space in each instance to hold a value for each variable.
 Space is saved because *__dict__* is not created for each instance.

-.. data:: __slots__
+.. data:: object.__slots__

    This class variable can be assigned a string, iterable, or sequence of strings with variable names used by instances.
 If defined in a new-style class, *__slots__* reserves space for the declared variables and prevents the automatic creation of *__dict__* and *__weakref__* for each instance.

    .. versionadded:: 2.2